wanguimello/group-11-phase4-project/README.md

 We believe in the power of information.
 That's why we've added interactive charts and maps to track renewable energy progress across Kenya.
 You'll be able to see how many people in your area are benefiting from renewable energy projects and watch the impact grow.

 ## 🛠️ Database Models & Relationships

-We've structured our database to make sure everything works smoothly:

 ### 1. User Model